-When is joining a Mt.
-Fuji day tour better than traveling on your own?
+Which is better: Join a guided Mt.
+Fuji day tour or on your own?

 This section is meant to orient you with all the highlight attractions surrounding Mt.
 Fuji.